CMeeg/gridsome-source-kentico-kontent/README.md

 | `quality` | `Int` | `withQuality` | Specify a value in the range of 0 to 100 |
 | `dpr` | `Int` | `withDpr` | Specify a value in the range of 1 to 5 |

-> There are currently no arguments that are equivalent to the following methods of the `ImageUrlBuilder`:
+> There are currently no arguments that are equivalent to the following functions of the `ImageUrlBuilder`:
 > * `withCustomParam`
 > * `withRectangleCrop`
 > * `withFocalPointCrop`